sjmiller8182/BeerAnalysis/README.md

 To explore a dataset of breweries and beers, attempting to find something interesting in the data.

+## Analysis and Presentation

+* Presentation1; link and link to video
+* Presentation2; link and link to video
+* Rmd and kitted html; link html to previewer

 ## EDA

 * [Exploratory Analysis Presentation](http://htmlpreview.github.io/?https://github.com/KThompson0308/beeranalysis/blob/master/eda_presentation.html): A presentation showing some work one the EDA.